mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 Well, let’s think of what I said yesterday.
 If what I said yesterday is graphically shown – well, I will show it, okay?

-*[Katagiri Roshi’s voice gets more remote from the microphone, and there are sounds of him writing on a blackboard.]*
+*[Katagiri Roshi’s voice gets more distant from the microphone, and there are sounds of him writing on a blackboard.]*

 Yesterday I told you, number one is *circumstances*.